CS 224R Deep Reinforcement Learning

 Homeworks (50%): There are four graded homework assignments.
 To provide some flexibility, the lowest scoring homework for each student will be worth 5% of the grade, while the remaining three will be worth 15% of the grade.
 Assignments will require training neural networks in PyTorch.
 All assignments are due on Gradescope at 11:59 pm Pacific Time on the respective due date.

 Project (50%): There's a research-level project of your choice.
 You may form groups of 1-3 students to complete the project, and you are encouraged to start early!
-Detailed guidelines on the project can be found here.
+Project guidelines will be posted in the first week of the class.

-Late Days: You have 6 total late days across homeworks and project deliverables (anything worth a grade), except for the project poster.
+Late Days: You have 6 total late days across homeworks, the project proposal, and the project milestone.
+Late days are not applicable to the project poster (due to its live nature) and the project report (due to the university grading deadline).
 You may use a maximum of 2 late days for any single assignment.
 Late days used for group projects apply to all members of the group.

 Lecture Attendance: While we do not require lecture attendance, students are encouraged to join the live lecture.
-To accommodate various circumstances, we will be live-streaming the in-person lecture via a zoom link on canvas.
+If you want to watch the lecture remotely, please see the Panopto tab of Canvas.
 For those who cannot join the live lectures, lecture recordings will also be available on Canvas shortly following the lecture.

 Honor Code: Students are free to form study groups and may discuss homework in groups.
 However, each student must write down the solutions and code from scratch independently, and without referring to any written notes from the joint session.
 When debugging code together, you are only allowed to look at the input-output behavior of each other's programs and not the code itself.
 In other words, each student must understand the solution well enough in order to reconstruct it by him/herself.
 It is an honor code violation to copy, refer to, or look at written or code solutions from a previous year, including but not limited to: official solutions from a previous year, solutions posted online, and solutions you or someone else may have written up in a previous year.
 Furthermore, it is an honor code violation to post your assignment solutions online, such as on a public git repo.
 For more details about honor code, see The Stanford Honor Code and The Stanford Honor Code Pertaining to CS Courses.